 5. implementation of the solution;

-6. control and correction;
+6. control and adjustment;

-8. Summing up and conclusions.
+8. summing up and conclusions.

-Thus, when creating a system of operational management of an educational institution, it is necessary to take into account not only the principles of organizing operational management, but also the specific properties of intra-school management, paying special attention to the timely receipt of information about the state of the organization, as a necessary means of making managerial decisions.
+Thus, when creating a system of operational management of an educational institution, it is necessary to take into account not only the principles of organizing operational management, but also the specific properties of intra-school management, paying special attention to the timely receipt of information about the state of the organization, as a necessary means of making management decisions.

 Bibliographic link

-URL: http://science-education.ru/ru/article/view?id=455 (date of access: 03/31/2019).
-We bring to your attention the journals published by the publishing house "Academy of Natural History"
+URL: http://science-education.ru/ru/article/view?id=455 (access date: 03/31/2019).
+We bring to your attention magazines published by the publishing house "Academy of Natural Sciences"

 For the proper implementation of these powers, it is necessary to form a management structure for an educational institution that would allow achieving the intended goals and would be effective.